 And what a unique, strange and intriguing place Somaliland is.
 Set along the northern shores of the Horn of Africa, lapped by the warm turquoise waters of the Gulf of Aden, its timeworn ports evoke an obscure history of maritime trade stretching back to Pharaonic times.
 Inland of this, the vast empty badlands of the Somali interior – populated as they are by a thin scattering of desert nomads, domestic camels and wild antelope – are studded with medieval Islamic ruins and shrines, mysterious stone tumuli dating to earlier times, and ancient rock art painted by one of the world’s earliest cattle-herding societies.

 Make no mistake, Somaliland is not, as yet, a functional tourist destination in the normal sense of the word.
-Facilities fall somewhere between low key and non-existent, several main attractions are difficult to reach affordably, and assurances about safety are placed in perspective by the official (though, admittedly, often circumventable) requirement that all foreign travellers exploring outside the capital must be accompanied by a police guard.
+With a handful of exceptions, facilities fall somewhere between low key and non-existent, while several main attractions are difficult to reach affordably, and assurances about safety are placed in perspective by the official (though, admittedly, often circumventable) requirement that all foreign travellers exploring outside the capital must be accompanied by a police guard.
 Then again, for open-minded and flexible travellers who are prepared to approach it with a spirit of adventure, Somaliland still offers the sort of unprescribed and unpredictable travel experience one might expect of a breakaway state that, at the time of writing, is not officially recognised outside its own borders.

-The Bradt guide to Somaliland has been a long while in gestation.
-Bradt first suggested the possibility to me five or six years ago, at which point I declined (a good call, as it transpired, since another author was commissioned to do it, but they struck too many bureaucratic obstacles to complete the research).
-Ever since, despite that setback, Somaliland has cropped up sporadically on our ‘what’s next’ discussions, with both parties blowing hot and cold about the sales potential of a guidebook to a seldom-visited country that isn’t merely unrecognised outside its own borders, but is also unfortunate enough to be legally part of war-torn Somalia.
+The first edition of the Bradt guide to Somaliland was a long while in gestation.
+Bradt first suggested the possibility to me around 2005, at which point I declined (a good call, as it transpired, since another author was commissioned to do it, but struck too many bureaucratic obstacles to complete the research).
+Despite that setback, Somaliland has regularly cropped in our ‘what’s next’ discussions, with both parties blowing hot and cold about the sales potential of a guidebook to a seldom-visited country that isn’t merely unrecognised outside its own borders, but is also unfortunate enough to be legally part of war-torn Somalia.

 Nevertheless, over those years of vacillation, I grew increasingly intrigued at the prospect of exploring this little-known breakaway state, and visiting the mysterious likes of Las Geel, Berbera and Daallo to see them for myself.